cedricbonhomme/Grenouille/README.rst

 Grenouille is an online service for weather data.
 All data can be obtained in JSON and displayed on a map.
-The Web application is based on Flask and uses PostgreSQL.
+The Web application is based on `Flask <http://flask.pocoo.org/>`_.

-It can be deployed on Heroku.
-An example of a client for the Yocto-Meteo sensor is provided (inspired from `this code <https://github.com/tarekziade/grenouille/>`_).
+An example of a client for the Yocto-Meteo sensor (connected to a `Raspberry Pi <http://www.raspberrypi.org/>`_) is provided (inspired from `this code <https://github.com/tarekziade/grenouille/>`_).

-The project is divided in two parts:

-* the web service: a Flask application using PostgreSQL with an open API;
-* a proof of concept station: a watcher running on a `Raspberry Pi <http://www.raspberrypi.org/>`_ with a `Yoctopuce <http://www.yoctopuce.com>`_ sensor.
 Of course you can implement your own client with the API documentation.

-The official instance of the application is running `here <https://petite-grenouille.herokuapp.com/>`_.
+The official instance is running `here <https://petite-grenouille.herokuapp.com/>`_.

 Usage
 =====